 What to do instead?

-For rodents, I follow longtime organic farmer Eliot Coleman’s advice and trap year-round in key garden areas and outbuildings, placing my traps (I like the Snap-e brand, shown for ease of setting and lastingness) inside homemade boxes, as in the photos above and below.
+For rodents, I follow longtime organic farmer Eliot Coleman’s advice and trap year-round in key garden areas and outbuildings, placing my traps inside homemade boxes, as in the photos above and below.
+I like the Snap-e brand of trap (affiliate link), shown, for ease of setting and lastingness.
 Get the whole story on the boxes and how to use them.
 The box protects other animals from potentially getting injured, compared to a trap placed out in the open.
 I bait mine with peanut butter, because most of my prey are mice; Coleman uses no bait for trapping voles.
 I get voles, too, even with the bait applied.

 GARDEN DAMAGE ASIDE, I also aggressively trap rodents year round near the house—my own primary habitat!–because white-footed mice, in particular, are a primary vector for Lyme-disease transmission.Ticks that feed on mice are particularly likely to become infected with the spirochete bacterium implicated in Lyme.

 “Long-term research shows that white-footed mice are the critical hosts for black-legged ticks, which carry and spread the bacterium that causes Lyme disease,” says the Cary Institute in Millbrook, New York, where extensive tick-related research is under way.
 Read their summary on the ecology of Lyme disease for a shorthand insight into this disease and its life cycle.
 “Superabundant mouse populations allow more ticks to survive and lead to predictable spikes in human Lyme disease exposure.”
 Scientists there are even working on a bait that could inoculate mouse populations against the bacterium.

 So-called “deer ticks” usually spread the Lyme to humans as nymphs, their second life stage—and the stage at which they are more likely to be on mice or shrews (or perhaps even chipmunks) than on deer, who are more often hosts for the adult ticks.